 Are you caring for an older adult who may be isolated, unable to get out on a regular basis or simply needs socialization?
 Do you know a senior with a physical limitation and/or a mild to moderate memory challenge?
 If so, Faye’s Place Group Respite Program may be a wonderful opportunity.
-Faye’s Place meets four days a week – Mondays, Tuesdays, Wednesdays and Thursdays – to provide socialization and support in a group setting through peer-to-peer communication and peer-level understanding of common memories and life experiences.
+Faye’s Place meets three days a week in Asheville (Tue, Wed, Thur) and one day a week in Hendersonville (Tue). – to provide socialization and support in a group setting through peer-to-peer communication and peer-level understanding of common memories and life experiences.
 We provide services in Buncombe and Henderson counties.

 Enjoyable, educational and memory-enhancing activities are provided within a structured and supervised environment.
 Nutritious vegetarian meals are prepared on-site and enjoyed within a peer community to foster meal enjoyment and improved nutrition.
 Appropriate physical activities are included to improve or maintain strength and balance.
 Faye’s Place is a structured social program, a unique approach to senior care.
 It is not adult day care, a dementia group, or a senior center.
 Our team includes a program manager, a program coordinator, a program facilitator, a professional cook, and trained volunteer assistants.
 We offer individual, respectful, and caring support.